 - Spouse showing signs of aggression: You must be able to show evidence of assault, aggression, or violent behavior toward you or others to file an order of exclusive occupancy.
 At this point, you need to gather evidence through video footage, pictures, paraphernalia, and other sorts of information that can help strengthen your case.

-- Emancipated adult child: When your child is no longer a minor, there are U.S. state that claim that you do not have to provide for their needs.
+- Emancipated adult child: When your child is no longer a minor, there are U.S. states that claim that you do not have to provide for their needs.
 In this case, you can legally evict a drug addict son living at home, or a daughter who is suffering from substance abuse.
 If they have displayed disruptive or violent behavior and may display such harmful behavior in the future, you may have grounds for eviction.

 - Minor child: Unless your child has committed a crime which requires incarceration, there are other steps you can take instead of kicking your minor child out of your home.
 In some U.S. states, it is legal to place your child into rehab against their will, especially if they are still under your consent.
 Consulting a legal team, law enforcement professionals, and a competent rehab that can stage an intervention, can make this possible.